Sleeping in Airports

 Lounges

-lounges airport loungesWhile Winnipeg Airport has a couple lounges, neither have designated sleep rooms or rest areas.
-If you just want to relax in a comfortable seat, check out this list of lounges in our Winnipeg Airport Guide that you can pay to access.
+lounges airport loungesWhile Winnipeg Airport has a few lounges, neither has designated sleep rooms or rest areas.
+If you only want to relax in a comfortable seat for a few hours before your flight, check out this list of lounges in our Winnipeg Airport Guide that you can pay to access.

 Security & Safety

 At the time of this update, we have no reports from travellers commenting on safety issues at Winnipeg Airport.
-As a precaution, here are a few tips to ensure you have a safe airport sleeping experience:
+However, sleeping in any airport can include a certain level of risk, especially when travelling alone.
+It’s essential to take certain precautions to ensure your safety and the security of your valuables.
+Here are a few tips:

 Write a Review